 As you read through this article, be aware that this is not a leisurely read.
 If this is your first time experimenting with the DFT, you will need to have your sleeves rolled up and your brain focused.
 Our discussion will be about DFT theory and the Excel spreadsheets that you will be using to experiment with these concepts.

-Also keep in mind that my purpose here is to provide only a general introduction to the DFT and to provide the boilerplate tools necessary to launch into an independent detailed study or microcontroller implementation (see suggestions for further reading).
+Also keep in mind that my purpose here is to provide only a general introduction to the DFT and to provide the boilerplate tools necessary to launch into an independent detailed study or microcontroller implementation.